vinifarias/express-image-server/README.md

-# [lib-name] <!-- omit in toc -->
+# express-image-server <!-- omit in toc -->
-[lib-name] is a node.js middleware for creating image servers.
+express-image-server is a node.js middleware for creating image servers.
 It provides middlewares for search, process and upload images in real time.
 For processing images the lib uses [sharp](https://sharp.pixelplumbing.com/), a high performance image processor for Node.js applications.
 And for uploading images it uses [multer](https://github.com/expressjs/multer).

 ## Table of contents <!-- omit in toc -->